Note: Ad-blockers may prevent the tool from loading. If you’re unable to see the tool, please check if you’re blocking third-party services.

 Patients often see a team of two or three doctors to get the best care possible.
 Your primary care doctor (internist or family practitioner) can coordinate your day-to-day care between visits to the specialist.
-Here are some options for finding and working with these medical specialists, especially those who are knowledgeable about myositis:

 Find a major medical center or university/teaching hospital in your area.
 These hospitals have medical schools and researchers, so it’s more likely that the health care practitioners who work there will know about myositis and how to treat it.
 Contact the rheumatology, neurology, or dermatology department at these institutions and ask if they have a physician familiar with myositis on staff.